redwoodjs/redwood/docs/docs/storage.md

 ```

 **2. Storage Adapter**
-We create a storage adapter, in this case `FileSystemStorage`, that will save your uploads to the `./uploads` folder.
+We create a storage adapter, in this case `FileSystemStorage`, that will save your file to the `./uploads` folder.

 This just sets the base path.
 The actual filenames and folders are determined by the saveFiles utility functions, but [can be overridden!](#customizing-save-file-name-or-save-path)